 Load-In and Load-Out: Your set must arrive during your assigned load-in time, with enough students/parents to load it in.
 If you do not have your set onsite during your load-in time, you will not be permitted to use it for your production.
 Load-in is typically at the beginning of the day and at the mid-day break.
 Load-out will be immediately after your performance or after a block of shows, depending on your site.

-Technical Meeting: At least one representative (but preferably your entire cast and crew) from your production is required to attend a technical meeting at the beginning of the day (or as otherwise noted in the festival schedule).
+Technical Meeting: At least one representative (but preferably your entire cast and crew) from your production is required to attend a technical meeting, as noted in the Festival schedule.
 This meeting is led by the host and NCTC representative, and it contains important information, an opportunity to obtain rules clarifications and the only opportunity your students will have to walk the stage and see the lighting areas prior to your performance.
 If a show is not represented at a meeting prior to its scheduled performance, it may be disqualified.

-Backstage: 10 minutes prior to your show, your group will be escorted backstage and may move items out of your storage space to prepare for your performance (space permitting).
-You may not cross the start line until your production time starts.
-Teachers and technical directors may assist backstage, but may not cross the start/finish line.
-Most teachers watch from the house.
-Teachers and directors may never cross the start/finish line, except in the case of a safety emergency.
+Backstage Pre-Show Preparation: 10 minutes prior to your show, your group will be escorted backstage and may move items out of your storage space to prepare for your performance (space permitting).
+Students may not cross the start line until the production time starts.
+Most teachers watch from the house, but teachers are permitted to assist backstage if desired.
+Teachers may never cross the start/finish line, except in the case of a safety emergency.
 Set-up and strike are the sole responsibility of each participant.

-Musical Productions: An adult musical accompanist may be used, but they cannot be onstage (the pit, a wing, or backstage is acceptable).
+Musical Productions: Non-student musical accompanists may be used, but they cannot be onstage (the pit, a wing, or backstage is acceptable).
 Host sites may provide (but are not required to) a piano or keyboard.